mozilla/ichnaea/docs/install/deploy.rst

 the data map image tiles.

-All of these are triggered by asynchronous jobs and you can disable them if you are not hosted in an Amazon environment.
+All of these are triggered by asynchronous jobs and you can disable them if you are not hosted in an AWS environment.

 If you use Amazon S3 you might want to configure a lifecycle policy to delete old export files after a couple of days and :term:`observation`